peachananr/flat-shadow/README.md

 Created by [Pete R.](http://www.thepetedesign.com), Founder of [BucketListly](http://www.bucketlistly.com)

 ## Usage
-To use `jquery.flatshadow.js` on your website, simply include the latest jQuery library found here together with `jquery.flatshadow.js` into your document's `<head>` and call the function like this:
+To use this on your website, simply include the latest jQuery library found here together with `jquery.flatshadow.js` into your document's `<head>`, follow by the html markup and a function call as follows:

 ````html
 <div class="flat-icon"> FLAT </div>